-Grief and Loss Hotline Number for Teens and Adolescents in Dallas, Texas
+Grief Support Hotline for Adolescents Near Dallas, Texas

-BasePoint Academy’s handful of Texas-based treatment centers in Arlington, Forney, and McKinney possess the compassion, experience, and clinical excellence to address teens coping with the loss of a loved one and related mental health challenges.
-In the U.S. general population, 6.6% of children (4.5 million) will lose a parent, and 1.5% will lose a sibling before the age of 18.
+In the U.S., 6.6% of children will lose a parent and 1.5% will lose a sibling before age 18.
+BasePoint Academy’s handful of Texas-based treatment centers possess the compassion, experience, and clinical excellence to address teens coping with the loss of a loved one and related mental health challenges.

-In addition to bereavement support, our mental health professionals are adept at treating adolescent mental health issues, such as mood disorders, trauma, anxiety, ADHD, OCD, PTSD, bipolar disorder, and self-harm.
-On this page, learn more about our grief mental health hotline in Texas, grief counseling, and other valuable resources for processing grief and loss—call our team below to schedule a free grief assessment for your teen, or complete our convenient contact form.
+In addition to bereavement support, our mental health professionals are adept at treating other adolescent mental health issues, such as mood disorders, trauma, anxiety, ADHD, OCD, PTSD, bipolar disorder, and self-harm behaviors.
+Read on to learn more about our grief hotline, grief counseling services, and other valuable resources for processing loss.
+Call our grief hotline today or complete our contact form to schedule a confidential grief assessment.

 A teen mental health hotline is a confidential resource where teenagers can speak with trained professionals about their emotional and mental health concerns.
 These emotional well-being hotlines provide support for issues like depression, anxiety, PTSD, and suicidal thoughts.
 They offer immediate emotional help and guidance, ensuring teens never feel alone during challenging times.

-Whether your child is struggling with overwhelming feelings of anxiety, Complex Post Traumatic Stress Disorder (CPTSD), or the heavy burden of depression, reaching out to a mental health hotline can be a crucial first step in getting help.
-Trained professionals are there to listen, provide coping strategies, and connect you with further resources or mental health treatment options.
+Whether your child is struggling with overwhelming feelings of anxiety, Complex Post Traumatic Stress Disorder (C-PTSD), or the heavy burden of depression, reaching out to BasePoint Academy’s mental health hotline can be a crucial first step in getting help.
+Our trained professionals are there to listen and connect you with further resources or mental health treatment options.

-Our complimentary assessment with a licensed clinician will provide you with a recommendation for the appropriate level of care for your teen struggling with grief.
-We can also check your insurance coverage levels.
+Our confidential assessment with a licensed clinician will allow us to provide you with a recommendation for the appropriate level of care for your teen in need of grief counseling near Dallas.
+We can also check your insurance coverage.
+Call us at (972) 357-1749 or complete our inquiry form today to schedule a same-day assessment.

 Contact BasePoint Academy Today